GoogleCloudPlatform/functions-framework-dotnet/README.md

 > Google Cloud Functions support for events predates the CNCF Cloud
 > Events initiative.
 The types in the `Google.Cloud.Functions.Framework.GcfEvents`
 > namespace provide payloads for these events.
 The Functions Framework
-> converts the Google Cloud Functions representation into a Cloud Event
+> converts the Google Cloud Functions representation into a CloudEvent
 > representation transparently, so as a developer you only need to
-> handle Cloud Events.
+> handle CloudEvents.

-### Untyped Cloud Event Functions
+### Untyped CloudEvent Functions

-If you are experimenting with Cloud Events and don't yet have a payload data model you wish to commit to, or you want your function to be able to handle *any* Cloud Event, you can implement the non-generic `ICloudEventFunction` interface.
+If you are experimenting with CloudEvents and don't yet have a payload data model you wish to commit to, or you want your function to be able to handle *any* CloudEvent, you can implement the non-generic `ICloudEventFunction` interface.
 Your function's method will then just be passed a `CloudEvent`, with no separate data object.